 Treatment of Atrophy in Parkinson’s Disease

-Since the main cause of muscle atrophy in Parkinson’s disease is restricted movement and reduced physical activity, these issues have to be addressed aggressively for prevention as well as treatment of atrophy.
+Since the main cause of muscle atrophy in Parkinson’s disease is restricted movement and reduced physical activity, these issues have to be addressed aggressively for prevention as well for the treatment of atrophy.
 Because of their symptoms of rigidity or lack of muscle co-ordination, people with Parkinson’s disease tend to avoid physical activities.

 They have to be motivated to do simple aerobic exercises such as walking, cycling or swimming if their condition permits.
 Aquatic exercises which are performed in a warm pool help to improve muscle tone.
 Exercises to involve full range of movement of the body, especially the arms and legs, should be encouraged.
 Yoga and Tai chi exercises help to improve muscle tone and improve strength in the muscles.